gultekinmg/.std-formation/README.md

 and eliminate cross reference errors. it maybe identified as treefied csv data for javascipt.

-heading nodes are determined at [0], child branch counts might not be named but interpreted from arising element which should have been private for each member naturally.
+heading key nodes are determined at [0], child branch counts might not be named but interpreted from arising element which should have been private for each member naturally.
 ```html